sclarkstone/milestoneProject1/README.md

     * 'Error: Bad value for attribute action on element form: Must be non-empty.' - after looking at the code i saw that the action in the form tag was empty.  i removed the action form the form. re run the validator and this resolved the issue.

+    * After correcting the above errors and re running the w3c validator the following message came 'Document checking completed.
+No errors or warnings to show'.

 * CSS

-    * No errors were found when passing through the offical (Jigsaw) validator
+    * No errors were found when passing through the offical (Jigsaw) validator for my custom style.css. however, 17 errors were found in the bootstrap cdn.

 ### Bugs

 * font awesome was not loading images and giving an error of 'Failed to load resource: the server responded with a status of 404'.
-On further investigation i found that i was using the CSS link (<link href="/your-path-to-fontawesome/css/fontawesome.css" rel="stylesheet">) with a non existant pathway, rather then the hosted CDN link.
+On further investigation i found that i was using the CSS link (link href="/your-path-to-fontawesome/css/fontawesome.css" rel="stylesheet") with a non existant pathway, rather then the hosted CDN link.
 I was able to correct this issue by taking out the incorrect CSS link and replaing it with the CDN link.

 * After publishing the site to github pages none of the images loaded and gave an error of 'Failed to load resource: the server responded with a status of 404 ()'